 Having suicidal thoughts is a common depressive symptom of bipolar disorder.
 Without treatment, these thoughts may get stronger.
 Some research has shown that the risk of suicide for people with bipolar disorder is 15 to 20 times greater than the general population.
 Studies have also shown that as many as 25-50% of people with bipolar disorder attempt suicide at least once.

-The risk of suicide seems to be higher earlier in the course of the illness, so early recognition and intervention may help prevent it.
+The risk of suicide seems to be higher earlier in the illness, so early recognition and help may prevent it.

 If you're feeling suicidal or you're having severe depressive symptoms, contact your GP, care co-ordinator or the local mental health emergency services as soon as possible.